Berkeley-MDes/tdf-fa23-katherine-liu0/README.md

 <img width="200" alt="image" src="https://github.com/Berkeley-MDes/tdf-fa23-katherine-liu0/assets/139127563/84278983-4043-4145-965d-42203aaf4512">

-Me and Emily also started testing the sensors that we may want to use.
+#### Testing the sensors
+In order to turn on the manual shredder, we need a sensor that detects the approaching of the paper near the entrance.
+Me and Emily tested both the photoresistor and the ultrasonic sensor with code.

 <img width="200" alt="image" src="https://github.com/Berkeley-MDes/tdf-fa23-katherine-liu0/assets/139127563/65a6edaf-45f0-4028-9c19-fd60c2f9cfce">
 <img width="200" alt="image" src="https://github.com/Berkeley-MDes/tdf-fa23-katherine-liu0/assets/139127563/e0d5eadb-a53f-4320-a464-c8e0393bed1f">